 Las Vegas Show

-Awakening is a large-scale theatrical spectacle at Wynn Las Vegas built around visual storytelling, choreography, and advanced stage technology inside a custom-built theater.
-It works best if you want a premium, visually immersive production and don’t need a clear, traditional plot.
-Skip it if you prefer comedy, audience interaction, or a more narrative-focused show.
+Awakening is a large-scale Las Vegas theatrical spectacle at Wynn built around visual storytelling, choreography, advanced stage technology, lighting, sound, and a custom-built theater.
+It works best for visitors who want a premium, visually immersive production and do not need a clear traditional plot.
+Skip it if you prefer comedy, audience interaction, strong character development, or a more narrative-focused show.

 Best Ticket Deals